 Keep your apps up-to-date

 We encourage users to download the most recent versions of TDECU apps and keep them updated.
 Our apps are supported by Android and iPhone devices.
-You can download the TDECU app by visiting the associated App Store and searching for "TDECU" or visit tdecu.org and use our handy QR code.
+You can download the TDECU digital app by visiting the associated App Store and searching for "TDECU" or visit tdecu.org and use our downloand links.

 Logout when you're finished

 For your security, sign off when you finish using a TDECU app rather than just closing it.
-If you have suspicions about the authenticity of a TDECU mobile banking app, access your account through our mobile banking site at tdecu.org.
+If you have suspicions about the authenticity of a TDECU digital banking app, access your account through our digital banking site at tdecu.org.